Moecker/sdc_al/README.md

 ```
 and called in the [Line](Line.py) class in method `_compute_curvature_` in line #123.

 It is important to mention, that the `curvature_coeffs` are not equal to the coefficient computed in the pixel-space fit.
-This is due to the fact that we cannot simply convert fitting coefficients from pixel to metric space, but rather must reinitiate the fit.
+This is due to the fact that we cannot simply convert fitting coefficients from pixel to metric space, but rather must reinitialize the fit.
 This is done in the same method with adapted x and y values of each pixel.
 The values taken were empirically chosen; the value 3.7m per 700px is an assumption that according to my research the US lanes are typically 3.7m wide.
 700px is simply the in-image measured width of the lane.

 ```
 ym_per_pix = 30/720 # meters per pixel in y dimension